Schuch666/TEMPO_Training/README.md

 ```
 ![*Figure 1* - TEMPO HCHO for 2023-07.](https://raw.githubusercontent.com/schuch666/TEMPO_training/master/FIG/tempo_hcho_2024-07.png)

-## 2. Post-processing and visualization of WRF-Chem
+## 2. Post-Processing and Visualization of WRF-Chem

 The post-processing of WRF outputs are done using R, there is a submission script (`submit_column.sh`) and a source script (`process_form_column.R`).